 I bought a copy of Niloufer Ichaporia King’s book My Bombay Kitchen some time ago, and was utterly delighted when I discovered the little drawing of the “Parsi food pyramid,” with the base layer consisting entirely of potato chips (the top two layers are ginger and garlic).
 These are my kind of people!
 According to King, potato “wafers” and eggs are both beloved of the Parsi people, and this recipe brings them together, along with cilantro and hot chiles, in a ridiculous, yet sublime, dish.
 We had it for breakfast, with cafe au lait, but it could be a quick supper with a bit of salad and a beer.
-Depending on your ability to pretend that potato chips are real food. « Read the rest of this entry »
+Depending on your ability to pretend that potato chips are real food.
+Continue reading potato chips for breakfast

 I can hardly believe it, but it’s true: I had never eaten pasta carbonara before this week.
 Shocking, I know.
 And I might not have gotten around to it, if I hadn’t seen this amazing post.
 Jennifer’s carbonara was full of delicious local eggs, plus she had some wonderful looking pork jowl to work with; mine was a little more subdued but still very successful.